falkr/ttm4115/pages/project/index.md

 <figcaption>Picture taken by Thomas Wolter is freely usable according to the Pixabay Content License.</figcaption>

-Shared electric kick scooters, better known as e-scooters, are a popular means of transport for last-mile mobility in urban areas.
+Sharedddd electric kick scooters, better known as e-scooters, are a popular means of transport for last-mile mobility in urban areas.
 Using them can be fun, and their use is environment-friendly, since they are electrically operated without direct CO<sub>2</sub> emission.
 On the other side, they have a tendency to block walkways and may produce [visual pollution](https://en.wikipedia.org/wiki/Visual_pollution).

 Usually, e-scooters are operated with the help of mobile phone apps, that allow their owners to localize e-scooters in their vicinity, to unlock them, and to pay.
 You should create a system for handling e-scooters, that adds some new interesting features for the use of e-scooters.
 For that, you should program components for the e-scooters and the apps.
 Depending on your ideas, you may also add more components.